mrsalmon1976/SqlServerReportRunner/README.md

 GlobalizationCultureNumeric | Culture used for the formatting of numeric values in the output files.
 If left empty, this defaults to CultureInfo.InvariantCulture | en-ZA
 GlobalizationCultureDateTime | Culture used for the formatting of date/time values in the output files.
 If left empty, this defaults to CultureInfo.InvariantCulture | en-ZA
 ExcelDefaultDateTimeFormat | The EPPlus component used for Excel output requires a default date/time format, otherwise dates display as numbers - value can be any [custom .NET format](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings) | yyyy-MM-dd HH:mm:ss
+ConsolePort | The port on which the dashboard will be available.
+Defaults to 8832 | 8832

 ## Program Flow